Abdoe'lxarim MS: Early life and political activity

 Abdoel Karim bin Moehamad Soetan was born in Idi Rayeuk, East Aceh Regency, Dutch East Indies (now Indonesia) on 18 June 1901 (or possibly 1900).
 He was childhood friends with Nathar Zainuddin, another future Communist Party leader.
-He studied for three years in a Dutch-language school (kweekschool).
+He studied for three years in a Dutch-language teacher training school (kweekschool) for native students.
 He then worked as a Drafter in the Public Works department of Lhokseumawe and became active in trade union politics.
 During this time, for some reason, he began spelling his name with an X and abbreviated the rest of his name: Abdoe'lxarim M.s. or occasionally variations such as Abdul Xarim or Xarim M.S.

 He joined Cipto Mangunkusumo's National Indisch Partij (NIP), a multi-racial radical political party influenced by the Indonesian National Awakening, in around 1920.
 He was transferred to a new government post in Padang in 1920, and then to Kupang in Timor and Dependencies Residency in 1921.
 His son Nip Xarim was born in 1921.
 The objective of the reassignment to distant Kupang in the Eastern Indies may have been to isolate him from politics; he decided to resign his government post and returned to Sumatra and became the NIP commissioner there.
 In that role he attended the nationalist Sumatran Unity Congress (Soematraansch Eenheidscongres, Congres Persatoean Soematera) in Padang in July 1922.
 He travelled around Sumatra giving speeches on behalf of the party in Aceh and elsewhere in Sumatra.
 He became a journalist as well, editing Hindia Sepakat in Sibolga.
 Although that paper ceased to exist by 1923, in March of that year he was summoned to local court in Medan on a Persdelict (press offense) charge for an editorial he had allowed to be printed during the previous year.
 In 1923–4 he was editor-in-chief of a tri-monthly magazine named Oetoesan Ra'jat (herald of the people), a revolutionary NIP publication which was published in Langsa.
 While in Langsa he stepped down from the NIP and joined the Communist Party of Indonesia (Partai Komunis Indonesia, PKI) and became leader of its first Aceh branch.
 He rose through its ranks to become a leader in the national executive in 1924, and was appointed as the party's commissioner for Sumatra.
 He also edited a PKI newspaper published in Tapanoeli Residency called Persamaan (commonality).
 Because of his high profile and his attempts to hold propaganda meetings around Aceh in 1924, he was ordered to stay in Langsa or face arrest, and was regularly followed by police detectives.
 In 1925 he was arrested by local police in Aceh after receiving a package from party leaders in Weltevreden (Batavia) and leaving Langsa to conceal it; he was detained for several months.
 The exactly length of his detention during this period is disputed; some accounts say it was for 13 months and others say it was shorter and that he participated in events in Padang in 1926.